Jake Gyllenhaal Doesn’t Want To Discuss His Dating Life Or Eating Habits

 “I would love to not talk about my personal life,” he stated.
 “I would love to talk about the movie.”

 Jake has been promoting Life, a sci-fi/horror flick about a group of astronauts on the International Space Station that discovers life outside of earth.
-He’s also getting ready for his upcoming film Stronger, in which he plays Jeff Bauman, the man who lost both of his legs in the Boston marathon bombing.
+He’s also getting ready for his upcoming film Stronger, in which he plays Jeff Bauman, the man who lost both of his legs in the Boston Marathon bombing.
 And, Jake is receiving rave reviews in his Broadway production of Sondheim’s Sunday In The Park With George.

 He was willing to talk about his love of theater, which stemmed from his childhood.